fforay/xsharp-tools/README.md

 # XSharp Tools README

 This is the README for the extension "XSharp Tools".

+The extension and its settings are available via the command palette of Visual Studio Code, or by ***Right-Clicking*** on a **.xsproj** file.

 ## Features

-It offers commands and context menus to build and/or run XSharp projects from within Visual Studio Code.
+- It offers commands and context menus to build and/or run XSharp projects from within Visual Studio Code by running the **dotnet build** and **dotnet run** commands.
 The project must be contained in a folder, and a file with the name of the folder with **.xsproj** extension will be the Project File.
 Be carefull that the **FolderName** and the **ProjectName** must be the same name, otherwise it will not work properly.
+The result of the build will appear in the *Problems* tab of Visual Studio Code.
+- You can define some settings for your **.xsproj** file (more to come)

 ## Requirements